timhae/reconya/CONTRIBUTING.md

 If you have questions about contributing, please open an issue in the repository.

-Thank you for contributing to Reconya AI Go!
+Thank you for contributing to Reconya!